Kyparissi, Laconia: a small village is revived thanks to the Tony Julius Fund

 - The infrastructure of the village’s primary school, built in late 19th century to architectural drawings by the German architect Ernst Ziller, was upgraded.
 In particular, the school’s lavatories, boiler room and roof were repaired and electronic equipment (one PC per student), together with an interactive whiteboard, were delivered.

 - A new playground was installed in the village centre, together with new benches.

 - The roof of the church of the Holy Trinity underwent maintenance and was painted.

 - The footpaths to the bay of Saint George and the Acropolis of Kyphanta were opened up and maintained.

-- Financial assistance was granted to local residents in need, in accordance with the provisions of Giouzelis’s will.
+- Financial assistance was granted to local residents in need, in accordance with the provisions of Tony Julius’ will.

-The most important development project for the village, however, were the climbing routes, which attract dozens of climbers from all over world, who visit Kyparissi during the low-season months of May and October, boosting the village’s economy.
+The most important development project, however, was the upgrading of the climbing routes around the village, attracting dozens of climbers from all over the world during the low-season months, extending thus the tourism period from April to November and boosting the village’s economy.